InPlay-Inc/inplay-inc.github.io/content/docs/IN6XX/Getting Started/Download/JFlash Download Guide.md

 - Select the target device
 ![](/images/jflash2.png)

-- Select InPlay IN6XX_C0_GIGA device
+- Select InPlay "IN6XX_C0_GIGA" device
 ![](/images/c0-jflash1.png)

+Note:
+	If chip is "IN610-Q32-R-G8C0I", select "IN6XX_C0_GIGA_8M" device.

 - Open the Bin file

-Click the file menu, select “Open data file”, and select the Bin file to be downloaded.
+Click the file menu, select "Open data file", and select the Bin file to be downloaded.
 ![](/images/jflash4.png)

 - Set start address